InnerCato/Java-Physics-Simulators/README.md

 Remove balls with - (numpad or keyboard) or right click.

-Hold keys/clicks to add/remove multiple balls.
+Hold keys/clicks to add/remove faster.

 ---

 ## Notes

-Old and scuffed projects; contains quirks and visual glitches.
+Old and scuffed projects; contains minor visual glitches.

 Kept for learning/archival purposes.